IWILZ/PicoSound/README.md

 ## Quick Start (PlatformIO)

-This branch works with PlatformIO but requires inline configuration in your main file.

-For cleaner code organization with separate config files, use the [platformio-style branch](../../tree/platformio-style).
+This branch works also with PlatformIO but for cleaner code organization with separate config files, use the [platformio-style branch](../../tree/platformio-style).

 ## API